Frederick Stocken is a composer, organist and organ teacher based in London.

 Frederick is Organist and Assistant Director of Music at St George’s Metropolitan Cathedral in Southwark, the catholic cathedral for the Archdiocese of Southwark.

-Frederick’s teaching, which is an important facet of his musical vocation, is mainly within the Royal College of Organists Academy Organ School.
+Frederick’s teaching, which is an important facet of his musical vocation, is mainly within the Royal College of Organists Academy Organ School, and he also teaches undergraduates at Hertford College, Oxford.